Getting Started with the MEAN Stack and Angular 2.0 (with ES6/ES2015)

 .jumbotron.text-center

-h1 Todos&nbsp;
+h1 Todos

 span.label.label-info {{todos.length}}